pzivich/Delicatessen/docs/Built-in Equations.rst

         return ee(theta=theta, data=dat)

-Here, the generic `ee` takes two inputs `theta` and `data`. `theta` is the general theta vector that is present in all stacked estimating equations expected by `deli`. `data` is an argument that takes an input source of data.
+Here, the generic `ee` takes two inputs `theta` and `data`. `theta` is the general theta vector that is present in all stacked estimating equations expected by `delicatessen`. `data` is an argument that takes an input source of data.
 The `dat` provided should be **in the local scope** of the .py file this function lives in.

 After wrapped in an outer function, the function can be passed to `MEstimator`.
 See the examples below for further details and examples.